Synerise/ios-sdk/README.md

 [SNRTracker setConfiguration:trackerConfiguration];
 ```

-**MIN BATH SIZE** - This parameter sets minimum number of events in queue required to send them.
+**MIN BATH SIZE** - This parameter sets a minimum number of events in queue required to send them.

-**MAX BATH SIZE** - This parameter sets maximum number of events, which may be sent in a single batch.
+**MAX BATH SIZE** - This parameter sets a maximum number of events, which may be sent in a single batch.

-**AUTO FLUSH TIMEOUT** - This parameter sets time required to elapse before event's queue will attempt to be sent.
+**AUTO FLUSH TIMEOUT** - This parameter sets the time required to elapse before event's queue will attempt to be sent.

 ## View tracking